6 Hidden Homeowner Costs You Can’t Avoid

 In 1994, the Federal Government awarded the company the concession for nationwide sewerage services which prior to that, was under the responsibility of local authorities.
 Since then, IWK has taken over the sewerage services from local authorities in all areas except the states of Kelantan, Sabah, Sarawak and Johor Bahru.

-For IWK’s sanitary disposal services of household wastes, domestic premises like houses are generally billed RM8 per month (27 sen a day) for sewerage systems that are connected to a public sewage treatment plant or RM6 per month (20 sen a day) for those with an individual septic tank.
+For IWK’s sanitary disposal services of household wastes, most urban domestic premises like houses are generally billed RM12 per month (27 sen a day) for sewerage systems that are connected to a public sewage treatment plant.
+For homes with individual septic tanks, the cost is now RM192 per service.

 6. Maintenance fees